felixlu/awesome-stars/README.md

 - [gsd-build/get-shit-done](https://github.com/gsd-build/get-shit-done) - A light-weight and powerful meta-prompting, context engineering and spec-driven development system for Claude Code by TÂCHES.
 - [affaan-m/everything-claude-code](https://github.com/affaan-m/everything-claude-code) - The agent harness performance optimization system.
 Skills, instincts, memory, security, and research-first development for Claude Code, Codex, Opencode, Cursor and beyond.
+- [jackwener/OpenCLI](https://github.com/jackwener/OpenCLI) - Make Any Website & Tool Your CLI.
+A universal CLI Hub and AI-native runtime.
+Transform any website, Electron app, or local binary into a standardized command-line interface.
+Built for AI Agents to dis
 - [MemTensor/MemOS-Cloud-OpenClaw-Plugin](https://github.com/MemTensor/MemOS-Cloud-OpenClaw-Plugin) - Official MemOS Cloud plugin for OpenClaw.
 Enables long-term memory for agents by recalling context before execution and saving conversations after each run.
 - [awesome-opencode/awesome-opencode](https://github.com/awesome-opencode/awesome-opencode) - A curated list of awesome plugins, themes, agents, projects, and resources for https://opencode.ai
 - [justlovemaki/AIClient-2-API](https://github.com/justlovemaki/AIClient-2-API) - Simulates Gemini CLI, Antigravity, Codex, Grok, and Kiro client requests, compatible with the OpenAI API.
 It supports thousands of Gemini model requests per day and offers free use of the built-in Cla